10 Issues Business Leaders Face This Year

 2. Modernize your workplace to foster engagement.

-study from Resume Builder found that 9 in 10 companies will require employees to return to the office in 2023.
+A study from Resume Builder found that 9 in 10 companies will require employees to return to the office in 2023.
 Business leaders cite improved communication, creativity, productivity and company culture as major reasons for bringing workers back.
 And while some employees prefer working from home, many miss the social engagement and team bonds only found at the office.

 “We want to make office work more meaningful, but not lose sight of expanding the culture of engagement to work from anywhere.
 It’s where presence equity and meeting equity come into play with designing the office hub of the future.”